iluwatar/java-design-patterns/domain-model/README.md

 * Conceptual Model
 * Domain Object Model

-## Intent
+## Intent of Domain Model Design Pattern

 The Domain Model pattern aims to create a conceptual model in your software that matches the real-world system it's designed to represent.
-It involves using rich domain objects that encapsulate both data and behavior relevant to the application domain.
+It involves using rich domain objects that encapsulate both data and behavior relevant to the application domain, ensuring business logic is centralized.

-## Explanation
+## Detailed Explanation of Domain Model Pattern with Real-World Examples

 Real-world example